rodrigopivi/Chatito/readme.md

 ## Chatito DSL

-A Chatito domain specific language file should contain the '.chatito' extension, and is just a text file the operators definitions.
+A Chatito domain specific language file should contain the '.chatito' extension, and is just a text file with the grammar definitions.

-Important Note: The DSL uses 4 space identation to define the code block scope nesting.
+Important Note: The DSL enfroces the use of 4 space identation for nested sentences.

 ### Operators